JerryFleming/PyDoc/library/mmap.rst

-Memory-mapped file objects behave like both :class:`bytearray` and like :term:`file objects <file object>`.
+Memory-mapped file objects behave like both :class:`bytearray` and like :term:`file objects <文件对象>`.
 You can use mmap objects in most places where :class:`bytearray` are expected; for example, you can use the :mod:`re` module to search through a memory-mapped file.
 You can also change a single byte by doing ``obj[index] = 97``, or change a subsequence by assigning to a